agile-ts/documentation/docs/packages/core/features/storage/Introduction.md

 #### `key`

-The optional property `key/name` should be a unique `string/number` to identify the Storage later.
+The required property `key/name` should be a unique `string/number` to identify the Storage later.
 ```ts
 App.createStorage({
     key: "myStorage"